Find Affordable College Courses

 Boston, MA

-Cambridge College ranked #7 on this year’s Most Popular Psychology Master’s Degree Schools in Massachusetts list.
-Cambridge College is a small private not-for-profit school located in the large city of Boston.
+Cambridge College came in at #7 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Massachusetts ranking.
+Cambridge College is a small private not-for-profit school located in the city of Boston.

 About 90% of the students majoring in psychology at the school are women while 10% are male.